‘I have redeemed you; I have called you by name, you are mine.’ (Isaiah 43: 1)

 Baptism, which is recognised throughout the world by all Christian churches, is the way in which a baby, with the help of parents or carers, becomes part of a local church.
 Baptism is an expression of commitment by parents and godparents to the Christian life.
 We find it helpful to express this as a shared journey.
 The picture of parents standing either side of their child as it learns to walk, going at the toddler’s pace and being together with them, is a special one.

 Exploring baptism is a wonderful opportunity for parents to think again about what they believe, acknowledging of course that different people hold quite different views.
 It’s not uncommon, for example, for one parent to feel strongly about wanting their baby to be baptised while the other is far less sure.
 We really value being able to explore this with you.
-Canon Peter Seal and Revd Mary Copping are only too delighted to chat informally.
+Revd Mary Copping and Revd Liz Stuart are only too delighted to chat informally.

 If you live in the parish, have a close pastoral connection with our churches, regularly attend services here or just want to chat, do please make contact.